krisnova/.net/content/posts/linux-accept-queues.md

 It is important to note that even despite raising the upper limit of the accept queue using [sysctl(8)](https://linux.die.net/man/8/sysctl), the [NGINX worker_connections](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) directive can still impose an upper limit on connections to the server at large even if there is plenty of available room in the accept queue buffers.

-Regardless of which limit was exceeded, I was able to demonstrate NGINX returning 5XX level HTTP responses simply by setting the various limits low enough and send a small amount of traffic to the server fast enough to exceed the limits.
+Regardless of which limit (accept queue, backlog queue, or worker connections) was exceeded, I was able to demonstrate NGINX returning 5XX level HTTP responses simply by setting the various limits low enough and exceeding the limits with curl requests in a simple bash loop.

 Performance
 ===